-Number and extent of rills: No rills present.
-Very minor rill development may occur in sparsely vegetated areas.
-If rills are present, they should be widely spaced and not connected.
+- Number and extent of rills: Some rills present.
 Rill development may increase following large storm events, but should begin to heal during the following growing season.
 Frost heaving will accelerate recovery.
-Rill development may increase when run inflow enters site from adjacent sites that produce large amounts of runoff (i.e. steeper sites, slickrock, rock outcrop).
-Site is essentially level and rills do not form.

-- 2. Presence of water flow patterns: Water flow patterns will be short (2-5'), narrow (<1'), and meandering; interrupted by plants and exposed rocks.
-Slight to no evidence of erosion or deposition associated with flow patterns. - 3.
+Rill development may increase when run inflow enters site from other sites that produce large amounts of runoff (i.e. steeper sites, slickrock, rock outcrop). - 2.
+Presence of water flow patterns: Water flow patterns will be short (2-5') and meandering; interrupted by plants and exposed rocks.
+Some evidence of erosion or deposition associated with flow patterns.
+Where slopes exceed 5%, water flow patterns may be longer (5-10'). - 3.
 Number and height of erosional pedestals or terracettes: Plants may have small pedestals (1-3") where they are adjacent to water flow patterns, but without exposed roots.
 Terracettes should be few and stable.
-Terracettes should be small (1-3") and show little sign of active erosion.
-Some plants may appear to have a pedestal but rather than be formed by erosion, the only place litter accumulates and soil collects is at plant bases forming the appearance of a pedestal.
+Terracettes should be